Image-to-Video Transfer Learning based on Image-Language Foundation Models: A Comprehensive Survey: Experimental Analysis

+\textbf{Datasets and Metrics.} VideoQA is typically evaluated using metrics such as Top-1 Accuracy and Top-K Accuracy.
+The VideoQA task typically comprises three categories: \textit{i) Multiple-Choice:} Requires selecting the correct answer from a predefined set.
+Representative benchmarks such as MSRVTT-MC \cite{vqa:msrvtt}. \textit{ii) Open-Ended:} Involves generating free-form responses that often necessitate logical or creative reasoning.
+Popular datasets include MSRVTT-QA \cite{vqa:msrvtt}, MSVD-QA \cite{vqa:msvd}, and ActivityNet-QA \cite{vqa:act}. \textit{iii) Long-Form:} Demands comprehensive, explanatory answers reflecting deep temporal understanding, with key benchmarks such as How2QA \cite{vqa:how2}.

-\textbf{Results and analysis.} We present the comparison results on four datasets in Table \ref{tab:coarse-grained-transfer}, where most competitors use CLIP as their backbone to ensure a fair comparison.
+\textbf{Results and analysis.} We present the comparison results on four datasets (MSRVTT-MC\cite{vqa:msrvtt}, NExT-QA\cite{xiao2021next}, MSVD-QA\cite{vqa:msvd} and How2QA\cite{vqa:how2}) with Top-1 Accuracy on Multiple-Choice in Table \ref{tab:coarse-grained-transfer}, where most competitors use CLIP as their backbone to ensure a fair comparison.
 For standard vision-language models such as CLIP, various transfer methods demonstrate strong and dataset-dependent performance.
-The distillation-based approach, VideoDistill \cite{vqa:videodistill}, achieves state-of-the-art results on MSRVTT-MC and MSVD-QA with accuracies of 97.8\% and 49.2\%, respectively.
+The distillation-based approach, VideoDistill \cite{vqa:videodistill}, achieves SOTA results on MSRVTT-MC and MSVD-QA with accuracies of 97.8\% and 49.2\%, respectively.
 In contrast, on the How2QA benchmark, the prompt-tuning method Q-Vid \cite{vqa:qvid} attains the highest score at 71.4\%.
 These results suggest that for a fixed backbone like CLIP, the most effective adaptation strategy varies across different benchmarks.

-Conversely,the integration of Large Language Models as the foundation model substantially elevates performance.
-On the NextQA benchmark, the LLaVA-based BIMBA \cite{vqa:bimba} model, which utilizes a post-network tuning strategy, achieves an accuracy of 83.73\%.
-This represents a significant margin of improvement over the best CLIP-based method, Q-Vid with an accuracy of 66.3\% on the same dataset.
-This finding underscores that post-network tuning is a potent transfer strategy for LLM-based models, as it efficiently adapts visual information to unlock the LLM’s powerful, built-in semantic reasoning for video understanding.
+Conversely, the integration of LLMs substantially elevates performance.
+On the NExT-QA benchmark, the LLaVA-based BIMBA \cite{vqa:bimba} model, which utilizes a post-network tuning strategy, achieves an accuracy of 83.73\%.
+This represents a significant improvement over the best CLIP-based method, Q-Vid with an accuracy of 66.3\% on the same dataset.
+This finding underscores that post-network tuning is a potent transfer strategy for LLM-based models, as it efficiently adapts visual information to unlock the LLM’s powerful semantic reasoning for video understanding.